Swam80/Swam80/README.md

 # Hello, I'm Swamesh 👋

-An Applied Physics graduate and a self taught aspiring Data Scientist and Data Analyst trying to upskill and learn about the data world to solve real world problems.
-Currently working on projects to upskill myself and learn new things about the data world!
+I have a degree in Applied Physics and a passion for Data Science and Data Analysis.
+I am learning new skills and techniques to explore and solve data-driven challenges.
+I am working on various projects to enhance my knowledge and experience in the data domain.